salvadordf/CEF4Delphi/README.md

 ## Links
 * [Installation instructions and more information about CEF4Delphi](https://www.briskbard.com/index.php?lang=en&pageid=cef)
 * [Developer Forums](https://www.briskbard.com/forum)
 * The Windows components need Windows 10, 11 or newer to run.
-If you need Windows XP and Vista support use [OldCEF4Delphi](https://github.com/salvadordf/OldCEF4Delphi)
+If you need Windows XP and Vista support use [OldCEF4Delphi](https://github.com/salvadordf/OldCEF4Delphi).
+If you need Windows 7, 8/8.1 support use [this CEF4Delphi release](https://github.com/salvadordf/CEF4Delphi/releases/tag/109.0.5414.120).

 ## Stable releases
 This is the development branch and it may have issues.
 Use the [latest release](https://github.com/salvadordf/CEF4Delphi/releases/latest) if you need a stable component.